Star-V-06/Star-V-06/README.md

-👋 Hi, I’m @Star-V-06, an 18 y/o tech entusiast, currently pursuing Bachelors in Data Science from IIT Madras
+👋 Hi, I’m @Star-V-06, an 18 y/o tech enthusiast, currently pursuing Bachelors in Data Science from IIT Madras

 👀 I like finding fun in everything from studying to music and from simple evening walks to mind-boggling projects